Emergency Management at WSU:

 Unit Emergency Response Plans

 Per BPPM 50.39 and Executive Policy #25, Washington State University requires all units within the institution, statewide, to prepare emergency response plans.
 Unit plans are to be reviewed and updated as needed within each unit, and submitted to the Office of Emergency Management by October 1, annually, for review and approval.
-This link will take you to the current template and guidelines for preparing unit plans as required.
+WSU Ready link will take you to the current process and guidelines for preparing unit plans as required.
 Please contact the Office of Emergency Management if you have questions or need assistance in completing your unit's emergency response plan.
-If your unit has used the 2002 template or 2006 template, previously, please use the 2010 template when updating your plan:

 Continuance of Operations Planning (COOP)

 Per BPPM 50.39 and Executive Policy #25, Washington State University requires all units within the institution, statewide, to prepare Continuance of Operations Plans.
 Unit plans are to be reviewed and updated as needed within each unit, and submitted to the Office of Emergency Management by October 1, annually, for review and approval.
 Major emergency situations that significantly impact the University and/or continue over a lengthy period present many challenges to maintaining mission-critical and essential operations.
 After managing the immediate affects of an emergency, units need to look towards how they will maintain mission-critical and essential functions while recovering from the affects of the impacts left by the emergency situation.
 Basic planning can help alleviate the impact of these types of emergencies.
-The Continuance of Operations Planning template and guidelines will assist units to determine the mission-critical and essential elements of the unit's operations and what needs to be done to maintain them.
+WSU Ready guidelines will assist units to determine the mission-critical and essential elements of the unit's operations and what needs to be done to maintain them.
 COOP assists units in preparing for recovery and resumption of normal operations as soon as possible.
 COOP also helps a unit identify critical needs so other units within the institution that maintain services such as utilities, technology or security will know what they must do to assist.
-The COOP template can be accessed below:

 The Washington State University Comprehensive Emergency Management Plan (CEMP)